ojjja/easy-tennis/README.md

 ### Content

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- Navigation was taken from ....Love Running
+- Navigation was taken from Love Running
-- Inspiration was taken from .....
-Love Running and coffe house
+- Inspiration was taken from Love Running and coffe house
-- media queri was taken from ......Love running
-- Flex was taken from .........www.w3schools.com/css
+- Flex was taken from www.w3schools.com/css
-- Read me file taken from ......
-Love Runnig
+- Read me file taken from Love Runnig
+- required pattern="[0-9]{3}-[0-9]{3}-[0-9]{4}" in sign up form was taken from www.w3schools.com/css
+- social media in footer was taken from Love running
+- fieldset was taken from www.w3schools.com/css

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home and sign up page are from Pexelshttps://www.pexels.com
-- The images used for the gallery page were taken from this other open source site
-- The image in the header was taken from ......Pexels

 ### Mentor
 - The tennis ball piture.
 - Links for Picture to choose from.
-- All errors and solutions tips.
+- All errors and solutions tips regarding sign up form
-- Tips for searching on internet for solutions.
+- Tips for searching on internet.
-- All other the tips from my mentor meeting that I have tried to follow
+- All other the tips from my mentor meeting that I recived

 ## Other General Project Advice